ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 > **PLEASE DO NOT COMMIT ANY OF THESE ABOVE CHANGES THOUGH**

 ### Writing Tests
-Cases follow a convention starting with the command (e.g. `build`) and and the capability and features being tested, like configuration with a particular option (e.g. `publicPath`):
+Cases follow a convention starting with the command (e.g. `build`) and and the capability and features being tested, like configuration with a particular option (e.g. `port`):
 ```shell
 <command>.<capability>.<feature>.spec.js
 ```